cristopulos/18sh/readme.md

 abbreviate the command.
 If you specify the price, the seller will be given that much money from the bank.

-If you try to sell more than you have, 18SH will sell to zero.
+If you try to sell more than you have, 18SH will return an error.
 You can't sell to someone; for transactions like that, you always have to `buy`.

+### SHORT
+	<player> short <count> <company> [@price]
+ This command is identical to the `sell` one however it allows the player to sell to negative values and only if the player does not own any of the stock that they try to short.
+This command will leave player with negative shares that will have two effects:
+ - Number of shares that can be owned by players can exceed the `sharesize` limit as shorting creates "virtual" share
+ - Player owning short shares (negative number of shares) will be obliged to pay the bank amount of money that shorted company distributes as dividends

+Player then can get rid of negative shares by simply buying a share of shorted company at which point both of them will nulliify each other (effectively disintegrating the share bought).

 ### CASH
 	<player|company> cash <amount>